PseudoBob-Delightus/fanfic/stories/exploding-story/chapter-003_chapter-24.md

 "Why do you have confetti for exploding stories?"

-Pinkie lifted out a confetti container, marked on the side in bubbly font: Exploding Story Confetti.
+Pinkie lifts out a confetti container, marked on the side in bubbly font: Exploding Story Confetti.
 "Never ask why dear Twilight, but why not."

 "Okay, so, you're ready?"